leiyangleon/Geogrid/README.md

 <img src="figures/optical_opt.png" width="50%">

-***Test area and dataset: optical image over Greenland (to the north of the Jakobshavn glacier) where the red rectangle marks boundary of the Landsat-8 image pair (20170708-20170724).
+***Test area and dataset: optical image over Greenland (to the north of the Jakobshavn glacier) where the red rectangle marks boundary of the Landsat-8 image pair (20170708-20170724; in UTM map coordinates).
 Input files in this test scenario consist of the Digital Elevation Model (DEM), local surface slope maps (in both x- and y-direction) and motion velocity maps (in both x- and y-direction) over the entire Greenland, where all maps share the same geographic-coordinate grid with 240-m spacing and spatial reference system with EPSG code 3413 (a.k.a WGS 84 / NSIDC Sea Ice Polar Stereographic North).***